-Tlilmixtli is a word originating from Nahuatl, it consists of two words: Tlil, which is soot (brand that leaves coal when you hold it with your hands), and can be translated as black or dark gray.
-For its part, Mixtli translates as “Cloud“, which means that by joining the two words we have “Black Cloud”, that is the meaning of Tlilmixtli.
+Tlilmixtli is a word originating in Nahuatl, it is made up of two words: Tlil, which is soot (the mark left by coal when you grasp it with your hands), and it can be translated as black or dark gray.
+On the other hand, Mixtli translates as “Cloud“, which means that by joining both words the expression “Black Cloud” is obtained.

 CURIOSITIES OF TLILMIXTLI

 - In Mexico there is a poem written in the mid-1970s by the philosopher and historian and linguist Miguel León Padilla (RIP) who was an expert in Nahuatl literature and culture.
 In the poem Miguel León Padilla makes reference to Tlilmixtli when he says “In ihcuac oyahqueh in tlilmixtli” which translates as “When the black clouds left“